govau/design-system-site/content/components/card/accessibility/keyboard.md

 ---
 layout: component/code-demo
-examples:
-  - template: a11y-keyboard
+iframe: a11y-keyboard
 ---
 ## Keyboard accessibility

-How keyboard navigation works with TODO.
+How keyboard navigation works with Card.